Pull to refresh

 Unanimously reelected as General Secretary at 14th Party Congress, January 2026

-Vietnam's Communist Party has governed through collective leadership since reunification in 1976, splitting power among four pillars: the party general secretary, the state president, the prime minister, and the National Assembly chairman.
-That structure is now shifting.
-On March 15, 2026, nearly 73.5 million voters went to the polls to elect 500 members of the 16th National Assembly from a slate of 864 candidates, 93 percent of whom belong to the ruling Communist Party.
-When the new legislature convenes in April, it will formally appoint a leadership lineup already chosen at January's Party Congress—one that places To Lam, the former security chief, atop both the party and the state.
+Since 1976 Vietnam's Communist Party has split power among four pillars: party general secretary, state president, prime minister, and National Assembly chairman—but on March 15, 2026, nearly 73.5 million voters elected 500 members of the 16th National Assembly from 864 candidates (93 percent Communist Party) to shift that structure.
+In April the legislature will appoint To Lam, the former security chief, to lead both party and state, a choice made at January's Party Congress.

 Vietnam's power consolidation